kizu/kizu.ru/src/posts/2013-01-17-restart/index.en.md

 ## That’s it or tl;dr

 Ok, so you can see the first post from a list of all those I’ll write — with a new site under them.
 It’s drafty, broken in a lot of ways and smells inside, but that would change someday.
-Everything would be better and better and I’ll try to cover all the changes I do either in articles, or just in twitter.
+Everything would be better and better and I’ll try to cover all the changes I do either in articles, or just on mastodon.

 So, thank you for reading this lengthy post (or scrolling till the end at least).
 Follow the updates, send pull requests and stay tuned!